OpenClaw Audit Logging and Monitoring: Building an Enterprise-Grade Observability Stack

 "$COST_LOG" >> "$METRICS_FILE"

 Deloitte’s 2025 Enterprise AI Cost Survey reported that organizations with per-session cost attribution reduced their LLM spend by 31% within three months — simply because they could see which workflows were expensive and optimize them.
 Visibility changes behavior.
+The executive who discovers that “draft this investor update” is costing $4.50 per run and running 4 times per day without them noticing will immediately ask why it’s so expensive and whether there’s a cheaper approach.
+The executive who doesn’t have that visibility will discover it in the annual budget review with a very surprised expression.

 How Do You Set Up Alerting for Anomalous Agent Activity?